The heterogeneous impact of the EU-Canada agreement with causal machine learning: Empirical strategy

 \subsection{Treated products and treated firms}

 In the following paragraphs, we develop an empirical strategy to evaluate the impact of CETA.
 For the sake of generalization, we will define a generic $u$-th unit of observation at time $t$, such that the exposure to CETA, i.e., our treatment, can be defined as $W_{ut}$.
-Yet, for our purpose, we need to introduce two different definitions of policy treatment: one at the product level and one at the firm level.
+It allows us to introduce two different definitions of a policy treatment: at the product-destination level and at the firm level.

-At the product level, we will consider the treated population, $\mathcal{T}$, consisting of all the products that experienced a tariff or a quota change after CETA.
+At the product-destination level, we will consider the treated population, $\mathcal{T}$, consisting of all the products that experienced a tariff or a quota change after CETA.
 Let $p$ denote the product, $d$ represent the destination, and $t$ indicate time.
-Notice that $d$ can indicate either Canada, as it is the only destination in which treated products are exported with a tariff or quota change, or it can indicate alternative destinations different from Canada.
+Notice that $d$ can indicate either Canada, as the destination where we actually observe a tariff or quota change, or an alternative destination where the same products are exported from France.
 Please note that we consider a product as treated regardless of the destinations in which it is exported.
-The latter setup will turn out to be useful when we evaluate general equilibrium effects later in the paper.
+The latter setup will prove useful to evaluate trade diversion/creation effects later in the paper.

-Since CETA entered into force in September 2017, we aggregate monthly flows by year $\tau$ in the period September-August.\footnote{In the following, $\tau-2$ refers to the period from September 2015 to August 2016, $\tau-1$ refers to the period from September 2016 to August 2017, and $\tau$ refers to the period from September 2017 to August 2018.
-Our dataset provides information up to December 2018, which means we can only observe one period ($\tau$) ahead of CETA.
-Consequently, the analysis is restricted to the short-term effects of the Treaty.
+Since CETA entered into force in September 2017, we aggregate monthly flows by year $\tau$ in the period September-August.\footnote{In the following, $\tau-5$ refers to the period from September 2012 to August 2013, $\tau-4$ refers to the period from September 2013 to August 2014, and so on, unti the treatment period, $\tau$, which refers to the period from September 2017 to August 2018.
+Our dataset covers information up to December 2018, so we can only observe one period ($\tau$) ahead of CETA.
+Consequently, the analysis is restricted to the Treaty's short-term effects.
 Nonetheless, our approach is also suitable for analyzing a staggered adoption scheme across multiple post-treatment periods.} In this case, the treatment indicator is defined as follows:

-When we switch to the firm level, our population consists of multi-product firms that export to Canada at least two distinct products.\footnote{See Section \ref{sec: data} for a description of the firm-level sample selection strategy.} Among them, the set of treated firms $\Theta$ is defined as:
+When we switch to the firm level, our population consists of multi-product firms that export at least two distinct products to Canada.\footnote{See Section \ref{sec: data} for a description of the firm-level sample selection strategy.} Among them, the set of treated firms $\Theta$ is defined as: